louis-she/minetorch/README.md

 > Note: Since PyTorch 1.0 comes with CUDA10 but the newest version of Tensorboard just supported CUDA9, so if you are using Tensorboard as a drawer, make sure you got CUDA9 installed, or it's better to use matplotlib.
-Due to this, Minetorch default drawer has changed to matplotlib instead of Tensorboard.
+Due to this, MineTorch default drawer has changed to matplotlib instead of Tensorboard.

 4. Now let's change the loss function to cross_entropy(just follow some instructions in the comments of `mnist.py`), and train the mnist again.